caseywatts/caseywatts.github.io/_posts/2013-07-23-yale_browser_searches.md

 ##Yale Phonebook (by NetID)
-<a onclick="window.external.AddSearchProvider('https://raw.github.com/triplingual/yale-opensearch-extensions/master/yale-directory.xml');" href="#">Add Yale Directory Seacrh By NetID</a>
+<a onclick="window.external.AddSearchProvider('https://raw.github.com/triplingual/yale-opensearch-extensions/master/yale-directory.xml');" href="#">Add Yale Directory Search By NetID</a>

 Look up someone in the phonebook, by netid